vmmc2/Flutter-Web-Course/README.md

 Flutter Web Course Assignments

 ## How to add a background image to a container?
-* To do that, we must use the "decoration" property of the container.
-We assign to it a DecorationImage() widget.
+* To do that, we must use the "decoration" property of the container, we assign a BoxDecoration() widget.
+Inside of it, we have a "image" property.
+And we assign to it a DecorationImage() widget.
 * Inside of it, we declare the image using the "image" property and in order to fill the hole space, in the "fit" property, we use "BoxFit.cover".

 ## Best practices about Data Types